wangl-cc/Record.jl/docs/src/index.md

  1

 julia> r = records(v) # create a records
-records for recorded 3-element Vector{Int64}:
+records for 3-element dynamic Vector{Int64} with time Float64
- 1
- 1
- 1

 julia> r[1] # show entries of a element
 Record Entries